mikhaillav/gm0/source/docs/awards/award-types.rst

 - The problem you were trying to solve.
 - Who you met (e.g., "Dr. Anna Smith, Professor of Computer Vision").
 - Key takeaways and advice received.
-- Photos of your team with the expert or implementing their advice.
+- Photos of your team with the expert or implementing of their advice.

 **Show a Spectrum of Connections.** A strong portfolio shows you seek help for different needs: